vortex-m/Sudoku/README.md

 # Sudoku
-Sudoku game mady by HTML, CSS, Js
+Sudoku game mady by using HTML, CSS, Js